 NOTE: The College is not liable for expenses incurred as a result of accidents or injuries related to College programs or on College property.

 Students are often covered under a private insurance policy of their own or their parents.
-If you do not have coverage you may purchase a policy through the College auxiliary association, also known as CADI.
+If you do not have coverage you may purchase a policy through the College.
+(The carrier for 2014-2015 will be CDPHP.)
 The charge for the College insurance appears on all full time students' bills.
-If you have insurance coverage that is equal to or better than the College policy and choose not to purchase this additional insurance, you must complete this online waiver form:
+If you have insurance coverage that is equal to or better than the College policy and choose not to purchase this additional insurance, you must complete this online waiver.

 Part-time students may enroll voluntarily.
 Dependent enrollment is also available.